 7. Apply for tax, registration, and insurance

 There are different types of taxes that may apply to your start-up depending on its business nature and turnover.
-It’s possibly best to consult with a business advisor regarding taxation.
+It’s possibly best to consult with a business advisor or consultant regarding taxation.

 If your start-up is a company, then your business name must be registered when you register the company.
 In other cases, you will have to register your business name with the ASIC, unless your business name is the same as the name of you or your partner.